vccw-team/vccw-cloud/README.md

 Success: Adding virtual host was completed.
 ```

-Finally, you have to finish installing WordPress to visit your domain.
+Finally, you have to visit your domain to finish installing.

 ## Contributing